Skip to Content

 2-1 2/1 $6.00 $30.00 Win $2 per $1 bet.
 Solid favorite range — about 33% implied win probability.

-The tote board typically displays odds as a single number with a dash — “5-1” or “5/2” — rather than a full fraction.
-Odds-on horses (where the payout is less than double your bet) are displayed with the smaller number first: 1-2, 1-5, 2-5.
-The minimum legal payout in most jurisdictions is $2.10 on a $2 ticket, which creates an unusual situation discussed in the breakage and minus pools section below.
+Odds-on horses — where the payout is less than double your bet — are displayed with the smaller number first: 1-2, 1-5, 2-5.
+The minimum legal payout in most jurisdictions is $2.10 on a $2 ticket, which creates the minus pool situation discussed below.

 How to Calculate Your Payout

-You don’t need to do this math in real time at the window — the tote board shows you the odds and the cashier pays you automatically.
-But understanding how the calculation works makes you a more informed bettor and lets you quickly assess whether a price represents value before you bet.
+The tote board shows the odds and the cashier pays you automatically — you don’t need to do this in real time.
+But understanding the calculation lets you quickly assess whether a price represents value before you bet.

 Quick payout cheat sheet (per $2 ticket):